alzcheng/employee-summary/README.md

 ![Screenshot](./assets/team-generator-screenshot.png)

 This is a Node CLI that takes in information about employees and generates an HTML webpage that displays summaries for each person.
 The information is going to be shown in cards.
-There will be 3 cards per line.
+There will be 3 cards per row.
 Click on thumbnail below to access the instructional video.

 [![YouTube video](https://img.youtube.com/vi/EFi8uiBi6NY/3.jpg)](https://youtu.be/EFi8uiBi6NY)